TensorWrenchOSS/ozp-gatling/README.md

-To run the marketplace gatling tests you will need a Java 7 runtime and Maven.
+To run the marketplace gatling tests you will need JDK 7 and Maven.
 This project has been tested with OpenJDK 1.7 and Maven 3.2.1 on CentOS and Oracle JDK 1.7 and Maven 3.2.1 on Mac OS X.